Marquette Golden Eagles men's basketball

 The Marquette Golden Eagles men's basketball team (formerly the Marquette Hilltoppers and Marquette Warriors) represents Marquette University in NCAA Division I college basketball and competes in the Big East Conference.
 The team plays its home games at Fiserv Forum in downtown Milwaukee (also the home of the NBA's Milwaukee Bucks).

 Marquette has made 37 NCAA tournament appearances, most recently in 2025.
-The Golden Eagles appeared in the Final Four in 1974, 1977, and 2003, were the national runner-up in 1974 and have won 1 national championship in 1977.
-Marquette initially joined a conference in 1989, winning 5 conference regular season championships and 2 conference tournament championships.
+The Golden Eagles appeared in the Final Four in 1974, 1977, and 2003, were the national runner-up in 1974, and have won one national championship, in 1977.
+Marquette initially joined a conference in 1989, winning five conference regular season championships and two conference tournament championships.

-The Golden Eagles have had 3 national coaches of the year, 4 conference coaches of the year, 1 national player of the year, 10 consensus all-americans, 4 conference players of the year, and 16 all-conference first team selections.
-Marquette has also had 3 Naismith Memorial Basketball Hall of Fame and 4 National Collegiate Basketball Hall of Fame inductees.
-Additionally, 39 Marquette players have gone on to play in the NBA combining for 7 NBA championships, 25 NBA all-star selections, and 11 all-NBA selections.
+The Golden Eagles have had three national coaches of the year, four conference coaches of the year, one national player of the year, 10 consensus all-americans, four conference players of the year, and 16 all-conference first team selections.
+Marquette has had three Naismith Memorial Basketball Hall of Fame and four National Collegiate Basketball Hall of Fame inductees.
+Additionally, 39 Marquette players have gone on to play in the NBA, combining for seven NBA championships, 25 NBA all-star selections, and 11 all-NBA selections.

 History

 McGuire era

-Al McGuire became the head coach in 1964 and brought the program to national prominence, earning an NIT Championship in 1970 and a Final Four appearance in 1974 against the North Carolina State Wolfpack, where McGuire became the first coach ejected from a championship game.
+Al McGuire became the head coach in 1964 and brought the program to national prominence, earning an NIT Championship in 1970 and a Final Four appearance in 1974 against the North Carolina State Wolfpack, where he became the first coach ejected from a championship game.
 McGuire coached with assistants Hank Raymonds and Rick Majerus, who each had their own stints as head of the program following his departure.
 In his final season as a collegiate head coach, McGuire led Marquette to its only NCAA basketball championship in 1977.
 Led by Alfred "Butch" Lee, Maurice "Bo" Ellis and Jerome Whitehead, the team beat UNC Charlotte in the national semifinals after Whitehead received a full-court pass and subsequently made a last-second shot.
 Two days later, Marquette defeated Dean Smith's North Carolina Tar Heels for the title.
 The team set a record with seven losses going into the NCAA tournament, the most losses up to that time for a team that would win the NCAA Championship.